Polish leader blasts EU over controversial rule of law dispute | DW | 19.10.2021

 European Commission President Ursula von der Leyen told EU lawmakers on Monday that she was "deeply concerned" over the developments in Poland.

-Manfred Weber head of the center-right EPP parliamentary group clarified that EU institutions were not at odds with Poland, but with the policy of the current Polish government."
+Manfred Weber, head of the center-right European People's Party parliamentary group, clarified that EU institutions were not at odds with Poland, but with the policy of the current Polish government.

-He added that the government in Warsaw was "laying the axe to the foundations of the independence of the judiciary."
+He added that the government in Warsaw was "laying the ax to the foundations of the independence of the judiciary."

 "Anyone who questions the independence of the legal system is effectively resigning as a member state," Weber warned.

-German Minister of State for Europe Michael Roth echoed Weber's firmness towards Poland's actions.
+German European Affairs Minister Michael Roth echoed Weber's firmness.
 "There is no room for compromise in the dispute with Poland over the rule of law," Roth said on the sidelines of a meeting with his counterparts on Tuesday.

 Roth said the two sides should hold talks, but warned that "there can be no special deals" for Poland.
 "At the end of such a dialogue, there must be a clear avowal of what we all have committed to when we joined the European Union," he said.

 Poland has requested €23 billion ($27 billion) in grants and €12 billion in cheap loans from the EU's post-pandemic recovery fund.
-The Commission has said any money would come with certain conditions, something Morawiecki called "financial blackmail."
+The EU Commission has said any money would come with certain conditions.

 Additional financial leverage against Warsaw could come in the form of withheld grants for development and structural projects for the next six years, amounting to around €70 billion.